ayaneshsarkar/heisenberg/README.md

 Many versions of popular browsers don't support ES7 or Async-Await code.
 We made sure you will not have the problem.

-We will be using [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) to compile JavaScript to ES6 which is readable by almost all browsers.
+We will be using [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) to compile JavaScript which is readable by almost all browsers.
 We could have used [Gulp](https://gulpjs.com/) like we used to compile Sass, but it is sensible to use [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) to compile JavaScript, it is a far better choice.

 Here are the steps on how to use Javascript to HeisenbergMVC.